wangzhou/uadk/Thoughts_on_Nov05.md

   void *ss_pa;
 };

 And suggest to rename "ss_pa" to "ss_dma". "ss_pa" is used to fill DMA descriptor.
 In NOIOMMU scenario, "ss_pa" is physical address.
-In SVA or Share Domain scenario, "ss_pa" is IOVA.
+But in SVA or Share Domain scenario, "ss_pa" is just IOVA.
 So "ss_pa" is easy to make user confusion.

 ### 3.2 Obsolete Interfaces